NiallMurphyWIT/Assignnment1-Web-App-Dev-2/readme.md

 ## Routing.

 Route from main page to comments page by selecting any of the comments buttons (to the left of each post), also route from comments page back to the main app page by selecting the 'Teamfight Tactics Updates and News' text on the top of the page.
+Also there is a route from the main page to the edit posts page and a route bck to the main page.
 All views are public and do not require authentication.

 - /articles (public)- displays all published articles - title and author only.
 - /articles/:id (private) - detail view of a particular article.